-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were
+Admitted applicants should include wait-listed students who were subsequently offered admission.

-, , , , , , , , , , , , , , , , , , , , C1 Total first-time, first-year (freshman) men who applied 970 C1 Total first-time, first-year (freshman) women who applied 1324 2294 C1 Total first-time, first-year (freshman) men who were admitted 639 C1 Total first-time, first-year (freshman) women who were admitted 944 1583 C1 Total full-time, first-time, first-year (freshman) men who enrolled 144 C1 Total part-time, first-time, first-year (freshman) men who enrolled C1 Total full-time, first-time, first-year (freshman) women who enrolled 191 335 C1 Total part-time, first-time, first-year (freshman) women who enrolled NOTE: One of these students withdrew before the census date.
+Total first-time, first-year (freshman) men who applied 1522 Total first-time, first-year (freshman) women who applied 1912 Total first-time, first-year (freshman) men who were admitted 1082 Total first-time, first-year (freshman) women who were admitted 1438 Total full-time, first-time, first-year (freshman) men who enrolled 188 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 261 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled

-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list? Χ C2 If yes, please answer the questions below for Fall 2012 admissions: C2 Number of qualified applicants offered a placed on waiting list 206 C2 Number accepting a place on the waiting list 86 C2 Number of wait-listed students admitted 44 C2 Is your waiting list ranked?

-- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+Yes No C2 Do you have a policy of placing students on a waiting list?
+X C2 If yes, please answer the questions below for Fall 2017 admissions: C2 Number of qualified applicants offered a place on waiting list 214 Number accepting a place on the waiting list 75 C2 Number of wait-listed students admitted 2 Yes No C2 Is your waiting list ranked? Χ C2 If yes, do you release that information to students? Χ C2 Do you release that information to school counselors? Χ